k-r-s/cmps183project/README.md

 Newsfeed:
-multiple copies of status are published; should be 1 a way to delete/alter statuses newsfeed should only have statuses of friends, which leads to...
+multiple copies of status are published; should be 1 make view for delete status a way to alter statuses? newsfeed should only have statuses of friends, which leads to...

 Friends: